dlab-berkeley/Bash-Git/lessons/03_git.md

    `git checkout -b BRANCH_NAME`.
 Choose a branch name that feels appropriate to you.
 Run `git status` afterward to see how things changed.

-4. **Commit a change.** Make a change to the README, stage it, and commit it.
+4. **Commit a change.** Create a new file with some text, stage it, and commit it.

 5. **Push the change.** Push the change on this branch to your remote repo.
    You'll still use `git push`, but the command is slightly different: it will